 Graduate students are expected to demonstrate:

-The MS STEM Education Program is for certified teachers who hold a bachelor's degree from a regionally accreditied institution of higher education.
-Applicants must also have a minimum undergraduate GPA of 2.70 on a 4.00 point scale (where A is 4.00), or its equivalent, and good standing (3.0 GPA) in all post-baccalaureate course work.
+The MS STEM Education Program is for certified teachers who hold a bachelor's degree from a regionally accredited institution of higher education.
+Applicants must also have a minimum undergraduate GPA of 2.70 on a 4.00 point scale (where A is 4.00), or its equivalent, and good standing (3.00 GPA) in all post-baccalaureate course work.
 Teachers who do not teach one or more of the STEM disciplines (science, technology education, engineering education, or math) may be required to take additional content courses.

 The admissions application, application fee, and official transcripts from each college and university attended (except Central Connecticut State University) must be submitted to the Graduate Recruitment and Admissions Office.